Visnes/windows-reinstall-guide/settings.md

 - Copy Autodark Config folder **"X:\Backup\AppData\Roaming\AutoDarkMode"** to **"%AppData%\AutoDarkMode"**

-- Go through Windows Settings and set it up
+- Go through Windows Settings and set it up like you want it.
+One page at a time. 🙃

 <br /><br /><span style="font-size: 24px; float:right;">**[Let's check on Windows Update ➡️](windows-update.md)**</span><br /><br /><br />